 Soaking a turkey overnight in a solution of salt and water ensures moist results.
-When you add aromatics to the brine, the resulting roast is also infused with a subtle character all its own.
-Follow our instructions to prepare a perfect brined turkey for your next feast or download our complete turkey guide here.
+Add aromatics to the brine for a roast that's infused with a subtle character all its own.
+Follow our instructions to prepare a perfectly brined turkey and download our complete turkey guide for more Thanksgiving tips.

 1 of 5

 Makes enough brine for one 18- to 20-pound turkey